 Remember that the shape and size of your breasts before surgery will influence the surgical procedure and the outcome.

-Breast augmentation can be done under general or local anaesthesia, or twilight sedation.
+Breast augmentation can be performed using different types of anesthesia, including general anesthesia, local anesthesia, or twilight sedation.
 Discuss your options with your Specialist Plastic Surgeon.

 Modern anaesthesia is safe and effective, but does have some risks.
 Ask your Specialist Plastic Surgeon and anaesthetist for more information.
 Your surgeon and/or anaesthetist will ask you about all the medications you are taking or have taken, and any allergies you may have.
 Make sure you have an up to date list before the surgery.